trustbloc/trustbloc-did-method/docs/overview/trustbloc-did-method.md

 - Consortium: a group of Stakeholder organizations which all manage DIDs with their own Sidetree nodes, all on the same ledger.
 A Consortium hosts the configuration files which a resolver uses when first connecting to the network.
 - Stakeholder organization (or just stakeholder): an independent organization which follows some cooperative rules with the other stakeholder organizations within the same consortium to allow them all to manage DIDs using their own Sidetree nodes on the same ledger, and allow resolvers to manage DIDs through any of the stakeholders.
 Stakeholders host ledger nodes, host sidetree endpoints, and sign policy changes.

-#### `did:bloc` DID Format
+#### `did:trustbloc` DID Format

 A DID for the Block DID Method has the following format:

-`did:bloc:[consortium domain]:[doc ID]`
+`did:trustbloc:[consortium domain]:[doc ID]`

 Where `[consortium domain]` is the URL hostname of the consortium (eg, `foo.example.net`) and `[doc ID]` is the document ID as used in Sidetree.

 #### Data Model

 ##### Consortium Files
-The policies of a consortium, along with information identifying the stakeholders, is stored under the consortium's domain, within `http://[consortium domain]/.well-known/did-bloc`
+The policies of a consortium, along with information identifying the stakeholders, is stored under the consortium's domain, within `http://[consortium domain]/.well-known/did-trustbloc`

-`.well-known/did-bloc` should have this file hierarchy:
+`.well-known/did-trustbloc` should have this file hierarchy:

-    .well-known/did-bloc/
+    .well-known/did-trustbloc/
         [domain].json
         history/